 - Have routine blood work.

+Description of the ProcedureYour doctor may use images of the inside of your body to help guide the needle.
+This may be done with an ultrasound, x-ray, or CT scan.
 You will be positioned for the easiest access to the area for biopsy.
-The skin will be swabbed with a cleaning solution.
+The area where the needle will be inserted will be cleaned.
 Anesthesia will be applied to numb the area.
 You will be asked to stay still.
 A thin, hollow needle will then be inserted through the skin to the site.
 The needle may need to be inserted more than once.
-Once the needle is in the proper position, tissue or fluid will be withdrawn.
+The images may be checked to make sure the needle is in the right place.
+After the needle is in the proper position, tissue or fluid will be withdrawn.
 You may feel a pinch, pressure, or nothing at all.
-You may be monitored for bleeding or other complications.
+After the sample is obtained, the needle will be removed.
 The site will be bandaged.

-- Simple biopsy (site is close to surface of skin): a few minutes (in most cases)
+- Simple biopsy of a site that is close to the surface of the skin: a few minutes in most cases

 - Deeper biopsy or one that is guided by an ultrasound or CT scan: 30-90 minutes